Meet with Stacey or one of her team members for private psychotherapy

 Trauma and PTSD

 Trauma is the response of experiencing a distressing event.
 At times, our brain and body may not recover on its own and Post-Traumatic Stress Disorder (PTSD) can develop.
 Common symptoms of PTSD are, helplessness, fear, numbness, nightmares, flashbacks, etc. It is vital to work with clients through a Trauma Informed and Self-Compassion lens.
-We utilize Cognitive Behaviour Therapy (CBT), Prolonged Exposure (PE) and/or Cognitive Processing Therapy (CPT) to treat Post-Traumatic Stress Disorder (PTSD).
+We utilize Cognitive Behaviour Therapy (CBT), Prolonged Exposure (PE), Eye Movement Desensitization and Reprocessing (EMDR) and/or Cognitive Processing Therapy (CPT) to treat trauma and Post-Traumatic Stress Disorder (PTSD).

 Depression and grief